About this day

 Lies, damned lies, and newspapers Emily Grossman, Broadcaster

 Can we believe everything we read in the papers?
-The media constantly misuse, misinterpret and abuse statistics.
-In this interactive and amusing talk, Dr Emily Grossman takes a light-hearted look at these issues, illustrated with examples from her own experience as a TV science broadcaster.
+In this highly interactive and amusing talk, Dr Emily Grossman takes a light-hearted look at these issues, illustrated with examples from her own experience as a TV science broadcaster.

 About Emily Grossman